 - Semiconductor foundries

 Robbie Galoso specializes in market research with years of experience in primary and secondary research projects involving companies in the electronics industry.
-At IHS, Robbie manages the overall data quality of its semiconductor market share databases and its timely delivery to clients.
+At IHS Markit, Robbie manages the overall data quality of its semiconductor market share databases and its timely delivery to clients.